michael-a97/lot-go/.github/ISSUE_TEMPLATE/test.md

 **Description**

-List out the tests that need to be added or changed.
+List the tests that need to be added or changed.
 Please also include any information as to why this was not covered in the past.